haschdl/generative/p5jsVertigo/vertigoIII.md

 ![l alpha](./images/vertigoIII_alpha_003.png)

-In Vertigo III the effect of an infinite staircase is created by drawing a sequence of squares of deacreasing size, with a small rotation in each iteration.
+In Vertigo III the effect of an infinite staircase is created by drawing a sequence of squares of decreasing size, with a small rotation in each iteration.
 ![](./images/squarerotation.png)

 For the next reactangle to fit into the previous one, I calculated the size `l` from the previous rectangle `L` according to the rotation angle as follows: